tutorial

 As expected, the output Translation and Rotation values will change whenever you modify the arm_end_link frame’s position.

-Another way to view your transform tree is to use Foxglove Studio's 3D panel.
+Another way to view your transform tree is to use Foxglove's 3D panel.
 Once you connect to your data and open the 3D panel’s settings, you’ll be able to see a list of all transforms detected in your source:

 transform tree in 3D panel